The Ultimate Guide to Bringing Your Car Seat Abroad for Your Vacation or Holiday

 Click here to learn more about the Mifold and view a demonstration of its features in action.

-Trunki BoostAPak has not been approved for use in the United States, as confirmed by the authorities there. (photo taken in July of 2019 and displayed on-screen)
+They also confirmed on their own that the Trunki BoostAPak has not been approved for use in the United States. (photo taken in July of 2019 and displayed on-screen)

 The bubblegum booster seat, however, is legal in the USA.
 K Since it has passed rigorous testing in both the European Union and the United States, it can be sold in either country.
 BUT regulations are subject to change, so double-check BEFORE your trip just in case this is out of date.